Amazon drops additional $1 million-plus into Seattle City Council races, with ballots out this week

 Herbold and Sawant were among those who championed a per-employee tax on high-grossing corporations that the council adopted and then quickly repealed last year under pressure from Amazon, some other businesses and many voters.

-The so-called head tax would have raised tens of millions of dollars per year to help address the homelessness crisis with more housing and services.
+The so-called head tax would have raised tens of millions of dollars per year to help address homelessness with more housing and services.

 “One of the richest corporations in the world just invested an unprecedented amount of money to attempt a hostile takeover of Seattle’s local government,” Rachel Lauter, executive director at the union-backed Working Washington advocacy group, said in a statement.